-The Summit of the Americas, held in Miami in December 1994, led to ongoing congressional interest in three inter-related trade policy issues.
-The first involves an invitation extended to Chile to join the North America Free Trade Area (NAFTA).
+The Summit of the Americas, held in December 1994, led to ongoing congressional interest in three inter-related trade policy issues.
+The first involves an invitation extended to Chile to join NAFTA.
 The second focuses on preferential tariff treatment for Caribbean and Central American countries.
 The third concerns movement towards a Free Trade Area of the Americas (FTAA), the concept of making the entire hemisphere a free-trade zone.
-A fourth issue has subsequently arisen concerning a request by the Andean countries to extend the Andean Trade Preferences Act (ATPA) beyond its scheduled December 4, 2001 expiration date.
+Two other issues that subsequently have emerged involve a request by the Andean countries to extend and expand the Andean Trade Preferences Act (ATPA), and consideration of a free trade agreement with five Central American countries.
 Following the Miami Summit, the U.S., Canada, and Mexico invited Chile to enter into negotiations to accede to NAFTA.
 Envisioned as a first step towards creation of an FTAA, preliminary negotiations started in July 1995.
 Chile, however, shortly thereafter suspended the negotiations pending renewal of U.S. "fast-track" negotiating authority.
-In August 1999, Chile proposed to re-start discussions on a bilateral free trade agreement (not NAFTA accession), and negotiations eventually commenced December 6-7, 2000 in Washington.
-The Bush Administration has continued the negotiations with the hope of reaching an agreement by early this year.
+In August 1999, Chile proposed to re-start discussions on a bilateral free trade agreement and negotiations eventually commenced December 6-7, 2000 in Washington.
+The Bush Administration has continued the negotiations with the hope of reaching an agreement sometime in 2002.
 A second issue concerns the treatment of the Caribbean and Central American countries that may have been hurt in trade and investment terms as a result of the implementation of NAFTA.
 After many years of consideration, Congress in May 2000 enacted the Caribbean Basin Trade Partnership Act (Title II of P.L.
 106-200) that provides benefits for CBI beneficiary countries that are similar to the tariff benefits afforded Mexico.
 The new law, in particular, offers expanded access and preferential tariff treatment to certain textile and apparel products assembled from U.S. fabric, under specified conditions.
-To date, the program has been implemented with respect to 14 countries, but several interim customs rules implementing the law remain controversial.
+Currently, however, the extent of program benefits could be affected by a House leadership pledge, made in the debate over trade promotion authority last December, to require that fabric be dyed and finished in the U.S. to be eligible for duty-free access.

 The third issue involves movement towards hemispheric free trade.
 Nearly four years after the 1994 Summit of the Americas, hemispheric leaders formally launched the FTAA negotiations in 1998.
 The course of the negotiations has been affected by political and economic problems in the hemisphere and the continued absence of U.S. fast trade authority.
-At the third Summit of the Americas held in Quebec City on April 20-22, 2001, hemispheric leaders did agree to complete the negotiations by January 1, 2005 and to implement the agreement no later than the end of 2005.
-A preliminary draft and bracketed text of the nine chapters that have been negotiated to date are now available to the public on the FTAA website.
-Negotiators will strive to eliminate brackets in the text to the extent possible before the seventh Ministerial in Quito, Ecuador, to be held by October 2002.
-A fourth issue that has arisen involves a request from Bolivia, Colombia, Ecuador, and Peru to extend the ATPA beyond its December 4, 2001 expiration date, to reduce the list of products excluded from tariff benefits, and to add Venezuela as a beneficiary country.
+Nevertheless, the tariff portion of the negotiations are scheduled to begin no later than May 15, 2002.
+A fourth issue that has arisen involves legislation to extend and expand the ATPA.
 The 1991 ATPA granted Andean countries tariff preferences for 10 years in an effort to help the countries fight narcotics trafficking.
 The House in 2001 approved an expansion and extension of the program (H.R.
 3009).
 Less expansive legislation has been reported out of the Senate Finance Committee, but the full Senate has not taken up the bill yet.